ricalamino/baduk/content/problemas-de-50-kyu.md

 ---
-title: "Problemas de 50 Kyu"
+title: "50 Kyu Problems"
 date: 2021-08-05T14:10:17-03:00
 draft: false
-previous: "como-capturar-pedras"
+previous: "how-to-capture-stones"
-next: "problemas-de-49-kyu"
+next: "49-kyu-problems"
 menu: "main"
 weight: 3
+url: "50-kyu-problems"
 ---

-### Capture as pedras do Oponente em Atari!
+### Capture the Opponent's Stones in Atari!

-Você pode clicar no tabuleiro e capturar as pedras do oponente.

-Se você ver cometer um erro, continue tentando até encontrar uma solução.
+You can click on the board and capture your opponent's stones.

+If you see a mistake, keep trying until you find a solution.

-Aqui, um tabuleiro 9 x 9 é usado.
-Normalmente, um tabuleiro 19 x 19 é usado.
+Here, a 9 x 9 board is used.
+Typically, a 19 x 19 board is used.

-O menor é recomendado para iniciantes.
+The smallest is recommended for beginners.

-{{< challenge sgf="/sgfs/50K-1.sgf" description="Vez das pretas.
-Capture a pedra branca em atari. ">}}
+{{< challenge sgf="/sgfs/50K-1.sgf" description="Black's turn.
+Capture the white stone in atari. ">}}

-{{< challenge sgf="/sgfs/50K-2.sgf" description="Vez das pretas.
-Duas pedras brancas estão em atari.
-Capture as duas com um movimento!">}}

-{{< challenge sgf="/sgfs/50K-3.sgf" description="Vez das pretas.
-Mesmo se existirem outras pedras por perto, apenas faça o mesmo.">}}

-Apenas repita os problemas até que você os entenda completamente.

-Quando você entendê-los, eu lhe concedo o nível de 50 Kyu - o nível mais baixo no meu sistema de ranking
+{{< challenge sgf="/sgfs/50K-2.sgf" description="Black's turn.
+Two white stones are in atari.
+Capture both in one move!">}}

+{{< challenge sgf="/sgfs/50K-3.sgf" description="Black's turn.
+Even if there are other stones nearby, just do the same.">}}

+Just repeat the problems until you fully understand them.

+When you understand them, I grant you the level of 50 Kyu - the lowest level in my ranking system.

 ----
-### Sobre o ranking de Go
+### About the Go ranking

-No mundo amador de Go, 30 kyu é normalmente o nível mais baixo.
-Quanto menor o número, mais forte é o jogador.
+In the amateur world of Go, 30 kyu is normally the lowest level.
+The lower the number, the stronger the player.

-Acima de 1 kyu vem 1 dan.
-Conforme o dan aumenta, mais forte ficará.
+Above 1 kyu comes 1 dan.
+As the dan increases, the stronger it will become.

-Jogadores com Dan são considerados os melhores.
+Players with Dan are considered the best.